-We have audited the financial statements which are presented in pages 26 to 82 and comprise:
+We have audited the separate financial statements which are presented in pages 24 to 78 and comprise:

-- the statement of financial position as at 31 December 2023; - the statement of comprehensive income for the year then ended; - the statement of changes in equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, which include material accounting policy information.
+- the statement of financial position as at 31 December 2024; - the statement of comprehensive income for the year then ended; - the statement of changes in equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the separate financial statements, which include material accounting policy information.

-The financial reporting framework that has been applied in the preparation of the financial statements is International Financial Reporting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+The financial reporting framework that has been applied in the preparation of the separate financial statements is IFRS Accounting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.